 "I think enough is enough," Hansen said.
 "We need a superintendent who builds trust.
 We need to cut our losses.
 I've heard from so many staff about the need for change."

-She was less vehement about Richards, saying she planned to carefully consider his contract extension in light of the recent theft of
+She was less vehement about Richards, saying she planned to carefully consider his contract extension in light of the recent theft of his laptop from a district office.
+The computer contained confidential employee information, among other things.

 "I have some concerns about the current state of our fiscal services department," she said, "including lack of oversight, security and accountability."